.

 All participants must be able to:

-• Hike on hilly and/or steep slopes in densely wooded forest on uneven, muddy and rocky terrain for three to six miles per day, many days in a row.
+• Hike on hilly and/or steep slopes in densely wooded forest on uneven, muddy, and rocky terrain for three to six miles daily, many days in a row.

 • Be comfortable hiking and conducting fieldwork at night.

-• Be willing to walk in/through the shallow rivers in the valley as often as instructed to conduct general herpetological surveys.
+• Be willing to walk in/through the shallow rivers in the valley as often as instructed to conduct surveys.

-• Enjoy being outdoors all day in all types of weather and in the potential presence of wild animals and insects.
+• Enjoy being outdoors all day in all types of weather and the potential presence of wild animals and insects.
+You should bring bug repellent.

 • Follow verbal and/or visual instructions independently or with the assistance of a companion.